-If you’re using this time spent indoors to watch (or re-watch) Hollywood classics, you might want to add another one to your list.
+If you’re using this time spent indoors to watch (or re-watch) Hollywood classics, you might want to add another one (or two) to your list.

 Not to mention that the creepy housekeeper, Mrs Danvers, holds an unwavering devotion to her original mistress, and is constantly playing tricks on the second Mrs de Winter’s mind.